Information about local laws

 According to some laws, certain individual or business activities require a permit or licence.

-A full list of Council's local laws is available from the Local Laws Database - Department of Local Government, Community Recovery and Resilience.
+A full list of Council's local laws is available from the Queensland Government's Local Laws Database.

 Visit Council to get copies of local laws.
 Fees are $0.90 a page or $1 for a double page.